NicholasD192/NvidiaRestInterface/README.md

 # Nvidia Rest Interface

-Provides a simple RestFul Interface to the low level Nvidia API.
+Provides a simple restFul Interface to the low-level Nvidia API.

 ## Run the application:

 If you have Visual Studio 2017 installed, Simply open the project solution and build the project.

-Project should also be compatible with Visual Studio 2015.
+The project should also be compatible with Visual Studio 2015.

-## Dev notes
+## Dev Notes

-The API currently has 5 seperate Controllers.
+The API currently has 5 separate Controllers.

 GET api/Nvidia ->

-Returns a list of Graphics cards currenlty in use with their respective adapter index.
+Returns a list of Graphics cards currently in use with their respective adapter index.
 These Index's can then be used in further API calls for specific graphics cards.
 ```
 {